JestonBlu/RobinHood/README.md

 - [ ] Get options contracts
 - [ ] Calculate historical account balance
 - [ ] Execute ACH transfers

+**Note:** A key difference between the CRAN version and the Github version is that the API functions are exported and available to call directly.
+This is intended primarily to help with development and bug fixes.
+In the CRAN version, all API functions are not export and instead are called behind the scenes.

 ## Installation